kekaadrenalin/yii2-swagger/README.md

 # Yii2 Swagger Extension

-First of all, please make sure you have some basic concepts of Swagger OpenAPI and Swagger UI.
+First, please make sure you have some basic concepts of Swagger OpenAPI and Swagger UI.

 Then you can start with following steps: